-Antifreeze contains ethylene glycol which tastes sweet and is attractive to animals and is deadly if consumed in small amounts.
+Antifreeze contains ethylene glycol which tastes sweet, is attractive to animals and deadly if consumed in small amounts.
 Ethylene glycol poisoning is rarely seen in Australia, however pet owners should be conscious of its potential as a poison regardless.

 Your cat may love to play with pieces of string, however be aware that if these are ingested they may cause painful and potentially deadly intestinal obstructions.
 Also be wary of yarn, dental floss and rubber bands.

 This low-carbohydrate sugar substitute is used as a sweetener in products such as chewing gum, some toothpastes and baked goods.
 While safe for human consumption, it is metabolised differently by dogs.
 After xylitol ingestion, dogs can become acutely hypoglycaemic (develop low blood sugar) leading to seizures and death, if not treated immediately.
 In some dogs xylitol consumption causes liver failure and clotting problems, also carrying a poor prognosis.

 Top-spot pet medications